bblais/bblais.github.io-src/content/pages/presentations.md

 Title: Presentations
 [TOC]

+# 2018

+* Blais, B.S., *[Your Lack of Imagination Can Kill You — But You Can Be Saved by Math](https://www.youtube.com/watch?v=3xAb3aVGVM0&t=2s)*.
+Feb 2018.
+TEDxBryantU.
+Full [list of videos for the event](https://www.youtube.com/user/TEDxTalks/search?query=TEDxBryantU).

 # 2017

 * Blais, B.S., *[Twitter, Zombies, and the Fate of the World](http://web.bryant.edu/~bblais/pdf/Twitter Zombies and the Fate of the World.pdf)*.
 Mar 2017.
 Analytics without Borders Conference.
 [Supplemental Notebook is here](https://gist.github.com/bblais/181abd99f878282666b98a29588dda41).